ntnhut/LeetSolve/docs/source/String/520_Detect_Capital.md

 1
 ```

-This solution efficiently checks whether a given word follows one of the specified capitalization rules by iterating through the characters of the word and using the `isValidCase` function to validate each character's capitalization based on the current capitalization type (`isLower`).
-If no violations are found, the word is considered valid, and the function returns `true`.

 ### Complexity

 * Runtime: `O(N)`, where `N = word.length`.
 * Extra space: `O(1)`.

+## Key Takeaway

+This solution efficiently checks whether a given word follows one of the specified capitalization rules by iterating through the characters of the word and using the `isValidCase` function to validate each character's capitalization based on the current capitalization type (`isLower`).
+If no violations are found, the word is considered valid, and the function returns `true`.

 ## Exercise
 - [Capitalize the Title](https://leetcode.com/problems/capitalize-the-title/)